Authentication Guide

 Builder Convenience Methods

-All client builders support a shorthand .sasl_oauthbearer(token) method:
+All client builders support shorthand .sasl_oauthbearer(token) and

 use krafka::producer::Producer;